Complete Guide To Bitcoin

-A most recent example of how we see Bitcoin helping people in need is taking place in Venezuela where the Bolivar has experienced devastating hyper-inflation.
-Just a few years back, a cup of coffee would cost around 450 Bolivares and in 2018 the price shot to 1.4 million Bolivares.
-This is due to a storm of tragic political and culture events, leading to unsustainable debt, forcing the government to create massive piles of worthless money.
+An instance of how we see Bitcoin helping people in need is taking place in Venezuela, where the Bolivar has experienced devastating hyperinflation.
+Just a few years back, a cup of coffee would cost around 450 Bolivares, and in 2018, the price shot up to 1.4 million Bolivares.
+This is due to a series of tragic political and cultural events that led to unsustainable debt, forcing the government to create massive piles of worthless money.

 Dozens of countries have followed the same monetary strategies, and today there are numerous nations that are recklessly driving their nations into record-breaking debt.
-We attempt to gain a deeper knowledge on the cycles currencies follow while we watch these countries come and go.
+We attempt to gain a deeper understanding of the cycles that currencies follow while we watch these countries come and go.

 Who Created Bitcoin?

 Bitcoin is a decentralized digital currency created in 2009.
 It’s accepted almost all over the world by all major countries except China.
 It’s even traded on the New York Stock Exchange (NYSE) as well as specific trade platforms dedicated to cryptocurrencies such as BitFinance.

 In 2008, the first whitepaper published on the cryptocurrency’s source code was presented by Satoshi Nakamoto on a mailing list.
 He then began appearing in forums discussing the code and assisting in its development.

 He made all the changes to the protocols himself until 2010.
 He then distributed access to the code and all his other online holdings related to Bitcoin to others in the community.
 In 2011, he disappeared from online life completely.hen there is another group of people not often recognized or talked about and these are the billions of people who don’t have access to a banking system

 Who is Satoshi Nakamoto?